 It's not often you come across a Suzuki Swift these days, let alone a highly modified one capable of turning lap times that rival the quickest front-drive machines around.
 That's because the last time Suzuki sold a Swift in North American was in 1994, when it was also sold as a Pontiac Firefly and a Geo Metro during its five-year production run.
 And as you'd expect from an inexpensive car of this vintage, most have either rusted out or have simply been worn out and retired to the scrap yard.

-So when we stumbled upon this amazing little ’90 Swift GT at a CSCS Time Attack event earlier this year, our interest was immediately piqued.
-And it wasn’t just the oddness of seeing a 23-year-old Suzuki in pit lane at a Time Attack event; it was the extent to which it’s been modified and race prepped that really caught us off guard.
-When we spotted fellow rotorhead and RX-8 racer Andrew Stittle behind the wheel, we couldn’t resist digging a little deeper.
-Turns out Andrew’s brother Kevin Stittle is the owner and madman behind the transformation of this tiny hatchback into a formidable time-attacking machine.
-And as we soon learned, Kevin isn’t just some nutter who loves Swifts, he’s also a world-class sailor who won a Silver Medal at the ’08 World Championships, missed the podium by one spot at the ’08 Summer Olympics in Beijing (tornado class), and is now coaching an American sailor looking to qualify for the ’16 Games in Rio de Janeiro.
+So, when we stumbled upon this amazing little '90 Swift GT at a CSCS Time Attack event, our interest was immediately piqued.
+And it wasn't just the oddness of seeing an old Suzuki in pit lane at a Time Attack event; it was the extent to which it's been modified and race prepped that really caught us off guard.
+When we spotted fellow rotorhead and RX-8 racer Andrew Stittle behind the wheel, we couldn't resist digging a little deeper.
+Turns out Andrew's brother Kevin Stittle is the owner and madman behind the transformation of this tiny hatchback into a formidable time-attacking machine.
+And as we soon learned, Kevin isn't just some nutter who loves Swifts; he's also a world-class sailor who won a Silver Medal at the '08 World Championships and missed the podium by one spot at the '08 Summer Olympics in Beijing (tornado class).

 In fact, Kevin brought the X Racing Aero body kit back from Australia after the training camps, and a few other parts are foreign market goodies he picked up during his sailing adventures around the world.
 The clear corners, for example, he bought while in Argentina, and the steering wheel he picked up in New Zealand.